 Yuanqi Du

-Yuanqi Du is a PhD candidate in the Department of Computer Science at Cornell University, where he studies the intersection of artificial intelligence and scientific discovery.
-His research develops principled, efficient probabilistic and geometric models that both draw inspiration from and accelerate discovery in the physical sciences.
-His work has been published in premier machine learning venues such as NeurIPS, ICML and ICLR, as well as in top-tier scientific journals including Nature, Nature Machine Intelligence, Nature Computational Science and JACS.
-He has served as an area chair for NeurIPS and regularly reviews for flagship journals in the Nature, Science and ACS families.
-In the past, he spent time at AMLab at University of Amsterdam advised by Prof. Max Welling and Microsoft Research.
-He is also a passionate community builder, which he founded the series of AI for Science workshops, co-founded the Learning on Graphs conference and probabilistic inference workshops, and led an initiative AI for Science 101 building knowledge systems for AI for Science.
+Yuanqi Du is a PhD candidate in Computer Science at Cornell University, where he studies the intersection of artificial intelligence and scientific discovery.
+His research centers on developing principled, efficient probabilistic and geometric models that are inspired by—and accelerating—discovery in the natural sciences.
+Yuanqi’s work has appeared in leading machine learning venues (NeurIPS, ICML, ICLR) and top-tier scientific journals, including Nature, Nature Machine Intelligence, Nature Computational Science, and JACS.
+Notably, two of his papers have been featured as cover articles in Nature Machine Intelligence and Nature Computational Science.
+He serves as an area chair for NeurIPS and regularly reviews for flagship journals in the Nature, Science, and ACS families.
+Yuanqi has also spent time at AMLab, University of Amsterdam (with Prof. Max Welling), and Microsoft Research.
+As a passionate community builder, Yuanqi has organized over 20 community events, including conferences, workshops, and seminars.
+He founded the series of AI for Science workshops, co-founded the Learning on Graphs conference and probabilistic inference workshops, and led an initiative AI for Science 101 building knowledge systems for AI for Science.
 He maintains a slack channel for communication and outreach about AI for Science (with 1300+ active researchers), feel free to join and say Hi to people here!

 I am on the academic job market for positions that start from Fall 2026!